-- 1 nose sucker (NoseFrida is awesome, or you can use the free ones the hospital gives away to start.)
+- Nose sucker: NoseFrida is awesome, or you can use the free ones the hospital gives away to start.

 - Vitamin D drops for breastfed twins

+Not sure if you should get something or not?
 Buy as you go.
-Other than these items, you can decide down the line whether you need them or not.
+Decide down the line whether you truly need an item or not.
 Some twin moms can get by with one swing while others swear by two.
-While others needed gas drops from the start, you might find you don’t need them at all, or at least until much later.
+And while others needed gas drops from the start, you might find you don’t need them at all, or at least until much later.

 Don’t feel pressured to buy everything just now.
-Save your baby shower gift cards for after the twins’ arrival.
-In the trenches of those difficult days, you can better decide what to buy.
+Save your baby shower gift cards for after the twins’ arrival when, in the trenches of it all, you can better decide what you truly need.

-With your must-have list, you know what you need right away, how many you’ll need, and the items you can buy later.
+With your checklist of must haves for twins, now you know exactly what to get right away, how many you’ll need for twins, and the twin baby items you can buy later.